zowe/docs-site/docs/user-guide/api-mediation/configuration-api-mediation-standalone.md

-# Limit started Zowe services to API Mediation Layer
+# Limiting started Zowe services to API Mediation Layer

-As a Zowe user, follow the procedure in this article to start API Mediation Layer independently of other Zowe components.
+As a Zowe user, you can start API Mediation Layer independently of other Zowe components.
 By default, the Gateway, Zowe System Services, and Virtual Desktop start when Zowe runs.
 To limit consumed resources when the Virtual Desktop or Zowe System Services are not required, it is possible to specify which components start in the